PoLabs/RPG_teacher/README.md

 I want to make a few updates to the app:

-- easy RPG elements (int for +1 to %  answrs, spirit - not lose hint points,
+- easy RPG elements (int for +1 to %  answrs, spirit - not lose hint points, stregth)
+- - choose 3 characters from perople palces, assign int, str, spirit to each of them and design a promptr that asks us for their chocie for the new buff
+- - buff methods